-Since 1992, the Govett-Brewster has hosted artist residencies for New Zealand and Pacific Rim artists, representative of a diverse range of practices within contemporary art.
-The New Zealand Artist in Residence runs yearly across three months.
-The International Artist in Residence runs in alternate years and is for one to three month’s duration.
+The New Zealand Artist in Residence runs yearly across three months, while the International Artist in Residence runs in alternate years and is for one to three months’ duration.

 Example outputs from past residencies include the production of artist monographs, site-specific installations, exhibitions and lecture circuits.

 Curators in Residence